Links of Interest:

 There is a 3.5 hour time limit that the course is closed and the aid stations are available.
-However, the we may open sections of the course to let vehicles cross when there are large gaps in the participants and it is deemed safe.
-Participants must maintain at least a 14 minute per mile pace to make the course deadline.
+However, we may open sections of the course to let vehicles cross when there are large gaps in the participants and it is deemed safe.
+Participants must maintain at least a 14 minute per mile half marathon pace to make the course deadline.
+All-In and Double Down runners will need to be finished within the same 3.4 hour limit.
+The course limit is set by the City of Lake Ozark and law enforcement.
+It cannot be extended.
+Your races must be completed within the time limit or you will be scored as a DNF.

 What is the average temperature during this time of year?